The following are frequently requested resources from the Private Sector Office.

 Community Emergency Response Teams (CERT)

-This program educates people about disaster preparedness for hazards that may impact their community and trains citizens in basic disaster response skills such as fire safety, light search and rescue, team organization, and disaster medical operations.
+The Community Emergency Response Teams (CERT) program educates people about disaster preparedness for hazards that may impact their community and trains citizens in basic disaster response skills such as fire safety, light search and rescue, team organization, and disaster medical operations.

 - Commercialization Package: The Commercialization Office works to develop and execute programs that identify, evaluate, and commercialize technologies into products or services helpful to the homeland security enterprise.